beejjorgensen/bgpython/src/bgpython_chapter_02_whatis.md

 preliminary work, but since they love programming so much they don't seem to mind wasting time.

-(And it's not really a waste of time, because every second you're programming, you're learning!)
+(And it's not a waste of time because every second you're programming, you're learning!)

 But lots of _bosses_ do consider unplanned development to be a waste of